wangzihuan2002/machine-learning-model-selection-case-study/README.md

 - Measure performance by scenario and population, not only by aggregate accuracy.
 - Maintain monitoring, incident review, and controlled model-release processes.

-## What This Work Demonstrates

-For potential clients, this project demonstrates my ability to:

-- translate a business problem into a machine learning task;
-- distinguish structured-data prediction from deep-learning perception;
-- avoid unnecessary model complexity;
-- explain technical tradeoffs to a nontechnical audience;
-- connect model choice to cost, interpretability, deployment, and risk;
-- communicate the limits of an analysis rather than overstate results.

 ## Deliverables